spookylukey/django-htmx-patterns/actions.rst

 - Less boilerplate and repetition of the initial parts of the view function.

 - The single “page” is represented by a single view function.
+If you have multiple views for this, those views are usually tightly coupled together, so it helps when the source code reflects this, and you achieve better locality of behaviour — similar to how template fragments/inline partials achieve the same thing at the template layer.

 To htmx-ify this, we have a few very small tweaks to make: